burbschat/ledmat8x16/README.md

         for which a pixel can be either on or off.
 Thus a 69 level brightness adjustment may be possible.
 * *DMP31D7LDW-13* (dual p-channel enhancement mode MOSFET)
-    * Seems to be the cheapest on digikey with ~500ma sustained current
+    * Seems to be the cheapest on DigiKey with ~500ma sustained current
     * Should switch fast enough
         * NTZD3152P may be a faster alternative, but tolerates less peak current (sustained currents is similar though)
 * Board connectors
     * DigiKey
         * *Ph2ra-16-ua*
-            * cheapest on digikey
+            * cheapest on DigiKey
             * mating connector from same manufacturer seems to be rs2br-16-g? but this is not readily available and of odd shape...
         * *pptc082ljbn-rc*
-            * Cheapest mating connector on digikey
+            * Cheapest mating connector on DigiKey
         * *Consider buying those from lcsc where they should be much cheaper*
     * LCSC
         * *2541WR-2x08P*